-Aesthetic Built of Fletton Brick in an attractive style, typical of the period and interest function.
-Group value Part of major civic undertaking in several Cosford D. C. villages in a similar style.
+Aesthetic Built of Fletton Brick in an attractive style, typical of the period and function. interest Group value Part of major civic undertaking in several Cosford D. C. villages in a similar style.
 Built by age old Boxford family of Kingsbury's who left a legacy of buildings of various styles and purposes over six centuries.
-Archeological interest Important part of evolution of provision of safe, clean, piped water for the whole village.
-Archival interest Plan, historical letters and photographs, and researched summary of the Waterworks held in Boxford Society Village Archive.
-Historical association Before this, water came from rivers, ponds or shallow wells which were often polluted and had to be hand pumped.
+Archeological Important part of evolution of provision of safe, clean, piped water for the whole interest village.
+Archival Plan, historical letters and photographs, and researched summary of the interest Waterworks held in Boxford Society Village Archive.
+Historical Before this, water came from rivers, ponds or shallow wells which were often association polluted and had to be hand pumped.
 This improved health and cleanliness significantly and reduced the labor of everyday tasks considerably.
-Designed landscape interest Although a grid of water pipes was installed throughout the village, not all families could immediately afford to have the water laid on to their house.
-Standpipes were provided at various points for those people.
-Landmark status Only building of its kind in the village.
-Visible from the highway even though in private grounds.
+Designed Although a grid of water pipes was installed throughout the village, not all landscape families could immediately afford to have the water laid on to their house. interest Standpipes were provided at various points for those people.
+Landmark Only building of its kind in the village.
+Visible from the highway even though in status private grounds.
 Converted sympathetically to domestic accommodation in 2007.
-Social and communal Clean mains water on tap for the village in the 1930s was a huge advance.
-It removed the task of fetching it for ordinary people and value enabled them to have running water, proper baths and flush toilets, which were linked to a new sewage works from the 1950s onwards.
+Social and Clean mains water on tap for the village in the 1930s was a huge advance.
+It communal removed the task of fetching it for ordinary people and enabled them to have value running water, proper baths and flush toilets, which were linked to a new sewage works from the 1950s onwards.

-3. The Village " 'Pump" located at the junction of Butcher's Lane and Broad Street.
-Age Probably installed in the 1930s as part of the initial supply of piped clean water to the village, replacing the many hand pumps and shallow wells then in use.
-Rarity he only example left in the village.
-No examples known of in urrounding villages.
-Although there were more standpipes here briginally, it is not known what they were like.
+3. The Village "Pump" located at the junction of Butcher's Lane and Broad Street.
+Age robably installed in the 1930s as part of the initial supply of piped clean water the village, replacing the many hand pumps and shallow wells then in use.
+Rarity The only example left in the village.
+No examples known of in surrounding villages.
+Although there were more standpipes here originally, it is not known what they were like.
 Aesthetic interest Cast iron with some ornamentation in the typical Victorian style.
 Group value Once part of a number of standpipes located around the village.
-Archeological Important part of the provision for the first time of clean, safe water to interest the many poor of the village who could not at that time afford to connect their house to the main.
+Archeological Important part of the provision for the first time of clean, safe water to the many interest poor of the village who could not at that time afford to connect their house to the main.
 Archival interest No reference.
-Historical This was never a "pump".
-It was basically a communal "tap" using association gravity pressure from the above, mentioned water tower on the hill.
-Designed It is a unique feature on the corner of this much photographed street of landscape Tudor weavers' cottages. interest Landmark Only one of its kind in the village and very visible. status Social and Villagers in nearby houses would have found this tap and the water it communal supplied to be a great improvement in their lives.
-It would have been a value major meeting point and source of village "gossip".
+Historical association This was never a "pump".
+It was basically a communal "tap" using gravity pressure from the above, mentioned water tower on the hill.
+Designed landscape interest It is a unique feature on the corner of this much photographed street of Tudor weavers' cottages.
+Landmark status Only one of its kind in the village and very visible.
+Social and communal Villagers in nearby houses would have found this tap and the water it supplied to be a great improvement in their lives.
+It would have been a major meeting point value and source of village "gossip".